keyword stuffing - overstuffed teddy bear

 3. Diversify Your Keyword Usage: Incorporate variations, synonyms, and related terms of your target keywords throughout your content.
 This not only improves readability but also captures a broader range of search queries.

-4. Use Keywords Strategically: Place keywords in important on-page elements like headings, title tags, and meta descriptions.
+4. Use Keywords Strategically: Place keywords in key on-page elements such as headings, title tags, and meta descriptions.
 However, do so sparingly and ensure they fit naturally within the context.

 5. Optimize for User Intent: Understand the search intent behind specific keywords and create content that addresses those user needs.
 You are more likely to attract and retain your audience by providing valuable and relevant content.